-То Do The log entry's details will be displayed.
+То Do Select multiple log non-contiguous: hold down CTRL and click the log entries one by one entries contiguous: select a single log entry, then hold down SHIFT and click another log entry.
+All the log entries between the first and last selections will be selected too.
+View a log entry's details 1.
+Select a log entry.
+2. Do one of the following: Double click the selection.
+Click Q Details.
+The log entry's details will be displayed.
 See Log entry details (p.
-390) for details of the log entry's operations.
-Save the selected log entries to a file Display Activities and select activities or display Events and select log entries.
-Click Save selected to file.
+383) for details of the log entry's operations.
+Save the selected log 1.
+Display Activities and select activities or display Events and select log entries. entries to a file 2.
+Click 雪 Save selected to file .
 3. In the opened window, specify a path and a name for the file.
 All log entries of the selected activities or selected log entries will be saved to the specified file.
 Save all the log entries 1.
 Make sure, that the filters are not set. to a file 2.
-Click 📙 Save all to file.
+Click 昌 Save all to file.
 In the opened window, specify a path and a name for the file.
 All log entries will be saved to the specified file.
-Save all the filtered log entries to a file 1.
-Set filters to get a list of the log entries that satisfy the filtering criteria.
-2. Click 📙 Save all to file.
+Save all the filtered log 1.
+Set filters to get a list of the log entries that satisfy the filtering criteria. entries to a file 2.
+Click 昌 Save all to file.
 3. In the opened window, specify a path and a name for the file.
 All log entries in the list will be saved to the specified file.
 Delete all the log entries Click 🏁 Delete all.
 All the log entries will be deleted from the log, and a new log entry will be created.
 It will contain information about who deleted the log entries and when.
-Set up the logging level Click 🐻 Configure logging level.
+Set up the logging level Click Configure logging level .
 In the Logging level (p.
-395) window, specify event types to be collected from the registered machines to the centralized log.
+388) window, specify event types to be collected from the registered machines to the centralized log.